hemangyadav/LIPS-BMT/README.md

 # LIPS-BMT
 Research related to the Lung Injury Prediction Score in Patients Who Underwent Bone Marrow Transplantation

 This research uses routinely collected variables in the pre-transplant, post-transplant and in-hospital domains to help populate a 22-point score (LIPS-BMT) score.

-**Variable	Points
-**
+The model assigns points as follows:

-_Pre-transplant domain (up to 10 points):_
+PRE-TRANSPLANT DOMAIN (up to 10 points)
   Allogeneic HCT	2

   Reduced-intensity conditioning	1